seanx12345/flag/README.md

-# flag
+# here is the flag
-here is the flag
+hELloMyfrIEndS